Jacob A. Lutz III Award for Eminent Scholars

 - Receipt of prestigious fellowships, awards, or other external recognition

-- Presentation of works at prestigious/renowned conferences or exhibitions
+- Presentation of works at prestigious/renowned conferences, museums, festivals, or exhibitions/performance venues

 - Participation and leadership in government, international, and philanthropic advisory boards and studies